Keyword: Helvétius

 CMV: cmv36689

-The writer discusses receiving Helvétius’s book De l’Esprit, noting that they are now relieved of the task of forwarding it.
-They express confusion over the vehement opposition to Helvétius, whom they view as a philosopher promoting harmless truths, and suggest that hidden enemies may have incited the backlash.
-Despite differing views on some aspects of Helvétius’s work, the writer finds it generally commendable and inoffensive.
+The writer discusses receiving Helvétius’s De l’Esprit and notes that he is now relieved of the task of forwarding it.
+He is puzzled by the strong opposition to Helvétius, whom he sees as a philosopher advancing harmless truths, and suspects hidden enemies may have fuelled the backlash.
+While he disagrees with some points, he finds the work largely sound and inoffensive.

 Repository: National Library of Russia